Maria Teresa of Savoy: Early life

 Maria Teresa was born on 19 September 1803 at the Palazzo Colonna in Rome.
 She was the fifth child and fourth daughter of King Victor Emmanuel I of Sardinia and his wife, Archduchess Maria Teresa of Austria-Este.
 She had a twin sister, Maria Anna.
 The two princesses were baptised by Pope Pius VII.
 Their godparents were their maternal grandparents, Archduke Ferdinand of Austria-Este and his wife Maria Beatrice Ricciarda d'Este.
-In the Museo di Roma can be seen a painting of the baptism.
+There is a painting of the baptism in the Museo di Roma.

 Maria Teresa spent the majority of her childhood in Cagliari on the island of Sardinia, where her family had taken refuge from the armies of Napoleon of France.
 In 1814 her father was restored to rule in Piedmont and the family returned to Turin.
 She had hoped to marry her cousin Charles Albert of Savoy, who in 1817 married Archduchess Maria Theresa of Austria, a daughter of the Duke of Tuscany.